SudoPlz/react-native-bugsnag/README.md

 	<string>whatever_your_api_key_is</string>
 	```

   d.
+(Do this step ONLY if you installed using **Carthage**.)
 Add `Bugsnag` to the RNBugsnag library.
 I did this by dragging the `Bugsnag.framework` I made in step 1 to my RNBugsnag module target.

-#### By that point you should be ok
-If you still want to check if things went well,

-- You should have the `RNBugsnag.xcodeproj` within your main project (as a direct dependency coming from `./node_modules/react-native-bugsnag/ios/RNBugsnag.xcodeproj`)
-- You should have `$(SRCROOT)/../node_modules/react-native-bugsnag/ios/RNBugsnag` within your Project-->Target-->Build Settings--> Header Search Paths.
-- You should have `libRNBugsnag.a` linked to your project, check that on Project-->Target-->General-->Linked Frameworks and Libraries and see if you can find `libRNBugsnag.a`

-Enjoy!